i10x-ai/getopenpay-go/docs/PaymentIntentExternal.md

 `func (o *PaymentIntentExternal) UnsetPaymentProcessorName()`

 UnsetPaymentProcessorName ensures that no value is present for PaymentProcessorName, not even an explicit nil
+### GetProcessorPaymentIntentId

+`func (o *PaymentIntentExternal) GetProcessorPaymentIntentId() string`

+GetProcessorPaymentIntentId returns the ProcessorPaymentIntentId field if non-nil, zero value otherwise.

+### GetProcessorPaymentIntentIdOk

+`func (o *PaymentIntentExternal) GetProcessorPaymentIntentIdOk() (*string, bool)`

+GetProcessorPaymentIntentIdOk returns a tuple with the ProcessorPaymentIntentId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProcessorPaymentIntentId

+`func (o *PaymentIntentExternal) SetProcessorPaymentIntentId(v string)`

+SetProcessorPaymentIntentId sets ProcessorPaymentIntentId field to given value.

+### SetProcessorPaymentIntentIdNil

+`func (o *PaymentIntentExternal) SetProcessorPaymentIntentIdNil(b bool)`

+ SetProcessorPaymentIntentIdNil sets the value for ProcessorPaymentIntentId to be an explicit nil

+### UnsetProcessorPaymentIntentId
+`func (o *PaymentIntentExternal) UnsetProcessorPaymentIntentId()`

+UnsetProcessorPaymentIntentId ensures that no value is present for ProcessorPaymentIntentId, not even an explicit nil
 ### GetRefundIds

 `func (o *PaymentIntentExternal) GetRefundIds() []string`